IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 mode: "{{ default_file_mode }}"

-- name: GENERATE NEW INVENTORY FILE
+- name: GENERATE INVENTORY FILES FROM TRACE

 delegate_to: localhost